'Make sure it doesn't get released;' Star witness Michael Cohen implicates Trump in hush money case

 Defense lawyers have teed up a bruising cross-examination of Cohen, telling jurors during opening statements that he's an “admitted liar” with an “obsession to get President Trump.”

 Prosecutors are expected to try to blunt those attacks by eliciting detailed testimony from Cohen about his past crimes.
 They have also called other witnesses whose accounts, they hope, will buttress Cohen's testimony.
-Those witnesses included a lawyer who negotiated the hush money payments on behalf of Daniels and McDougal; a tabloid publisher who pledged to be the Trump campaign's "eyes and ears"; and Daniels herself.
+Those witnesses included a lawyer who negotiated the hush money payments on behalf of Daniels and McDougal, as well as Pecker and Daniels.

 Trump sat silently with his eyes closed as Cohen’s testimony covered the payoff to the doorman and other aspects of the hush money machinations.
 He did not appear to make eye contact with Cohen as the lawyer took the stand.